 Find out what time of day your desired animal subject is out and about to increase your chances of finding them.
 You can learn a lot by reading wildlife photography blogs and books, or by joining experienced photographers on their photography expeditions.
 Another good way to learn about safari animals and get amazing photos is by going on a wildlife photography safari.
 This way, you will learn about the animals you are shooting while you learn more about wildlife photography.

-7. Photography Practice Makes Perfect
+7. Wildlife Photography, Practice Makes Perfect!